ivardesign/viva-la-vue-workshop/README.md

   </script>
 ```

 We now have a place to add new methods.
-We will add our first method in a moment...
+We will add our first method there in a moment, but first let's start writing that method.

 Back above in our HTML, our `@click` handler on our button looked like this: